Article ID: 2844931 - View products that this article applies to.

 2669550For more information about how to force directory synchronization, go to the following Microsoft website:

-(http://support.microsoft.com/kb/2669550/ )Changes aren't synced to Windows Azure AD after you change the UPN of an on-premises user account to use a different SSO-enabled domain suffix
+(http://support.microsoft.com/kb/2669550/ )Changes aren't synced by the Azure Active Directory Sync tool after you change the UPN of a user account to use a different federated domain

 Force directory synchronization